-The Amador Valley High School Robotics Club has constructed an autonomous underwater vehicle named Barracuda Mark XII for the 16th RoboSub Competition.
+The Amador Valley High School Robotics Club has constructed an autonomous underwater vehicle named Barracuda Mark XIII for the 17th RoboSub Competition.

 The internal components of Barracuda are housed within a single 6-inch (15-cm) diameter acrylic tube.
 The vehicle is propelled by two laterally mounted SeaBotix thrusters controlling velocity and heading, and two vertically mounted SeaBotix thrusters controlling depth.
 A pressure sensor, inertial measurement unit (IMU), two cameras, and a hydrophone array provide navigation and orientation data to the main computer.
 The main computer is the ODROID-X, which autonomously controls the vehicle and the peripheral computers.
 The main computer focuses on high-level mission control and image-processing tasks, while an mbed, a flexible prototyping board for microcontrollers, provides low-level control over the thrusters and acts as a liaison with the various sensors.

 This section provides a brief overview of Barracuda’s mechanical, electrical, and software systems.
 For in-depth coverage, please see the journal paper.